Top Ten Most Revolutionary Actors and Actresses of All Time

 9 Sidney Poitier Sir Sidney Poitier was a Bahamian-American actor, film director, author, and diplomat.
 In 1964, Poitier became the first Bahamian and first black actor to win an Academy Award for Best Actor, and the Golden Globe Award for Best Actor for his role in Lilies of the Field.

-He was the first black man to ever recieve an academy award, and if that doesn't count for something, I don't know what does.
+Sidney Poitier was the first Black man to ever receive an Academy Award.
+If that doesn't count for something, I don't know what does.

 10 Maggie Smith Dame Margaret Natalie "Maggie" Smith is an English actress.
 She has had an extensive, varied career on stage, film, and television, spanning over 66 years.
 Smith has appeared in over 50 films, and is one of Britain's most recognizable actresses.

-Her acting career is one of the longest in history, spanning to almost 70 years (1956-2021), and she's still scheduled to star in more movies later this decade.
-Very inspiring and revolutionary.
+Maggie Smith's acting career is one of the longest in history, spanning almost 70 years from 1956 to 2021.
+She is still scheduled to star in more movies later this decade.
+Her career is both inspiring and revolutionary.

 The Contenders